dolaameng/Udacity-SDC_Behavior-Cloning/README.md

 The final model I used in the submission is a [pretrained VGG16 model](https://github.com/fchollet/keras/blob/master/keras/applications/vgg16.py) with the following modifications:
 - I use the bottleneck features up to `block5_conv3`, freeze the training of all layers except the last two, namely `block5_conv2` and `block5_conv3`.
 - An `AveragePooling2D` layer is used after `block5_conv3`, to further downscale the images.
-- A `BatchNormalization` layer is used to speed up the training convergence - because the pretrained VGG16 model has a input value range roughly from -128 to 128.
+- A `BatchNormalization` layer is used to speed up the training convergence - the pretrained VGG16 model has a input value range roughly from -128 to 128, which may make the training of top dense layers a little slower.
-- droputout

-Discussion
-- image resizeing
-- image preprocessing
-- found pretrained good enough for small dataset (e.g., without mirroring)

-batch normalization, not sure of pooling...
+- Two `Droputout` layers are used before and after the `BatchNormalization` layer - I am not really sure whether it is equivalent to using a single dropout because it will influence the outputs of BatchNormalization.
+- Then a `Flatten` layer is used, followed by 3 `Dense` layers, each has output of 4096, 2048, 2048.
+Each dense layer has a `l2` regularizer - based on the idea that similar image inputs should generate smooth steering changes, so the model weights should not be too large.
+The first two dense layers are also followed by dropout layers to further regularize the model.
+- I also used the [`elu`](https://arxiv.org/abs/1511.07289) for the dense layers for faster training convergence.
+- The top layer is output layer with one neuron  and a linear activation.

+With the model above, I also found the following processing steps useful in generating good results.
+- Scaling the images to square.
+The VGG16 model was trained on images of size (224 x 224 x 3), so I found it works better with images of equal width and height.
+I was progressively downsizing the image sizes until a signifcant performance loss was observed.
+That gave me an estimate of optimal image size (80 x 80 x 3).
+- I was using the standard preprocessing for the pretrained VGG from `Keras`, including subtraction of means and change of color channels.
+- I have experimented with how the pretrained layers should be *fine-tunned*.
+I found the bottleneck features without any fine-tunning works well with data of medium size (e.g., before mirroring the images), and bigger dataset provides the luxury of fine-tunning the last two layers `block5_conv2` and `block5_conv3`.
+Making more layers trainable doesn't gain much performance given the current dataset.

 ### Training
 image processing